 - 1. Helps us to fight absolute scepticism.
-Life will be meaningless where there is nothing to believe. - 2.
-Saves us from epistemic deception as it helps us to differentiate between what we know from what we think we know. - 3.
-Develops in us the awareness of our belief forming process. - 4.
-Helps us to fight against dogmatism as we are equipped to constantly examine our beliefs. - 5.
-Makes inter-subjectivity possible as it prepares us to see things in the other person"s perspective. - 6.
+Life will be meaningless where there is nothing tobelieve. - 2.
+Saves us from epistemic deception as it helps us to differentiate between what we knowfrom what we think we know. - 3.
+Develops in us the awareness of our belief-forming process. - 4.
+Helps us to fight against dogmatism as we are equipped to constantly examine ourbeliefs.

+- 5. Makes inter-subjectivity possible as it prepares us to see things from the other person "sperspective." - 6.
 Deepens the level of our understanding both as an individual and as a society. - 7.
 Enhance our chances of building a better society. - 8.
-Empowers us to build well thought out decision making process by providing us with logic of relations. - 9.
-Enhances our moral consciousness as it provides us with better frameworks of understanding our moral choices. - 10.
+Empowers us to build well well-thought-out decision-making processes by providing us with the ogic of relations. - 9.
+Enhances our moral consciousness as it provides us with better frameworks forunderstanding our moral choices. - 10.
 Boost our chances for survival as knowledge is an existential imperative - 11.
-Examine our belief system in order to determine if they are justified or not.
+Examine our belief systems to determine if they are justified or not.

-- 1. makes man to feel at home in his habitat - 2.
-To know is to survive True/False - 3. \\\\\are conceptual tools in the understanding of the world.
+makes man to feel at home in his habitat

+To know is to survive True/False

+are conceptual tools in the understanding of the world.

-You can see from what we have studied in this unit that knowledge is of great importance to human existence.
+You can see from what we have studied in this unit that knowledge is of great importance tohuman existence.